 One possibility is going with all ductless mini-split heat pumps, and one HVAC contractor proposed 7 indoor units for his 2,100 square foot, 4 bedroom, house.
 That’s one ductless unit for each bedroom plus three for the downstairs.
 The mini-splits might be sized appropriately, but it would only be by accident.
 The contractor didn’t do or even propose doing a load calculation.

 And that gets me to the real point of this article.
 A lot of people seem to think that you don’t have to worry about oversizing a mini-split heat pump, whether ductless or ducted, because these systems have variable capacity.
 The heating or cooling output drops when the load is lower, so it’s OK to put in a unit that’s too big, they argue.

 But is it true?
 No!
 Here’s why.
 Mini-splits do ramp down in capacity as the load changes, but they don’t go all the way to zero.
 There’s a bottom they won’t go below.

 For example, the Mitsubishi FS06 wall-mounted ductless unit has a rated cooling capacity of 6,000 BTU per hour and goes down to a minimum capacity of 1,700 BTU per hour.
-That’s a turndown ratio of 28% (1,700 ÷ 6,000).
+That’s a turndown percentage of 28% (1,700 ÷ 6,000).
 If you put that unit in a room with a load of 1,500 BTU per hour, it will bottom out nearly 100% of the time it’s running in cooling mode.

 So, yes, you absolutely can oversize a mini-split.
 And when you do, you end up with some of the same problems you get from oversizing conventional systems: poor humidity control, short cycling, and wasted money.